dotnet/docs/docs/framework/migration-guide/how-to-determine-which-versions-are-installed.md

 >
 > There is a difference between the .NET Framework version and the CLR version:
 > - The .NET Framework version is based on the set of assemblies that form the .NET Framework class library.
 For example, .NET Framework versions include 4.5, 4.6.1, and 4.7.2.
 >- The CLR version is based on the runtime on which .NET Framework applications execute.
-A single CLR version typically supports multiple .NET Framework versions.For example, CLR version 4.0.30319.*xxxxx* supports .NET Framework versions 4 through 4.5.2 and CLR version 4.0.30319.42000 supports .NET Framework versions starting with .NET Framework 4.6.
+A single CLR version typically supports multiple .NET Framework versions.
+For example, CLR version 4.0.30319.*xxxxx* supports .NET Framework versions 4 through 4.5.2 and CLR version 4.0.30319.42000 supports .NET Framework versions starting with .NET Framework 4.6.
 >
 > For more information about versions, see [.NET Framework versions and dependencies](versions-and-dependencies.md).